WordPress is heavy, so many people use cache plugins to speed up the process.

 Exclude request pages that contain substrings registered in the request URL, such as /forums/, /product/, /cart/, etc., from the cache

-If you have specific pages that you want to exclude from the cache, you can set them in the meta box that appears on the edit screen of the post.
+If there are pages that you want to exclude from the cache, you can set this in the meta box that appears on the edit page for that page.

 If you set cache exclusion for an specific post or page, it will also be listed in the general settings screen.